Brazil's Alesat ponders ways to fund expansion after takeover blocked-CEO

 2 Min Read

-SAO PAULO, Aug 2 (Reuters) - Alesat Combustíveis SA, a Brazilian fuel distribution company whose takeover was blocked by antitrust regulators on Wednesday, is pondering how best to accelerate domestic expansion, including bringing in a partner to help close the gap with lager rivals, its chief executive officer said.
+SAO PAULO (Reuters) - Alesat Combustíveis SA, a Brazilian fuel distribution company whose takeover was blocked by antitrust regulators on Wednesday, is pondering how best to accelerate domestic expansion, including bringing in a partner to help close the gap with lager rivals, its chief executive officer said.

 CEO and shareholder Marcelo Alecrim said in an interview on Wednesday that watchdog Cade's decision to reject Alesat's takeover by Ultrapar Participações SA "took me by surprise."
 The decision practically "kills the idea" of tying up Alesat with any of Brazil's top-three gas station chains, he added.